DUI / Drunk Driving

 DUI Under 21 Years Old: Minors charged with a DUI will suffer a two-year license revocation for their first offense.
 But your drunk driving defense attorney can obtain a restricted permit that will allow you to drive from 5 a.m. to 9 p.m.Contact Us

 Of course, we cannot hope to give you all the information you need about drunk driving defense on this page.
-Please contact Bellas & Wachowski to speak with an experienced DUI lawyer about any questions you have as soon as you have been stopped for a DUI.
+Please contact Bellas & Wachowski Attorneys at Law to speak with an experienced DUI lawyer about any questions you have as soon as you have been stopped for a DUI.
 We will respond quickly and do everything we can to help.